AP Statistics

 Assessments

 If you are absent on the day of an assessment, you have 5 school days to make it up.
 YOU need to arrange with me to take the test.
 These may not be made up during class time.
-After the five school days have passed, the assessment will be counted as a 0 and may not be made up.

 Preparing for the AP Statistics Exam